 return float(updated_eta)

-Here, we defined a class lr_polynomial_decay, where the arg. `power` controls how fast the decay would be; that is, a smaller power makes learning rate decay more slowly, yet a larger power makes the decay more quickly.
+Here, we defined a class LRPolynomialDecay, where the power argument controls how fast the decay would be; that is, a smaller power makes the learning rate decay more slowly, yet a larger power makes the decay more quickly.

-Setting the `power` equal to 1 gives us a linear decay, the plot of which is shown below,
+Setting the power equal to 1 gives us linear decay, the plot of which is shown below.

-To train our model with this custom linear decay, all we need is to specify it in the LearingRateScheduler function:
+To train our model with this custom linear decay, we need to:

 sgd = keras.optimizers.SGD(learning_rate=initial_learning_rate)